What do the tweaked specifications and added tech mean in the TVS NTorq Race XP? We ride one to find out

 In keeping with the identity of the moniker, the NTorq Race XP comes packed with features.
 It gets LED headlamps with a handsome T-shaped DRL, all-digital instrument cluster, selectable riding modes, Bluetooth connectivity and voice assist, underseat USB charging point etc.

 The instrument cluster offers a lot of information to the rider.
 In addition to the speedometer, fuel gauge and temperature gauge, there are things like a digital clock, odometer, trip meter, 0-60 kph timer, top-speed indication and even a full-blown lap timer!
-Owing to the screen size and layout, accessing these extra information is not always the easiest.
+Owing to the screen size and layout, accessing this extra information is not always the easiest.
 You might many a time feel it to be a bit congested.

 The 0-60 kph timer is indeed a fancy bit out there.
 We could use it to judge the acceleration in the two different ride modes- Street and Race, more on which in a while.
 The engine Start button also functions as the ride mode selection control and the trigger for Voice Assist.
 Press this once to start the engine.
 Once the engine comes to life, press it again to switch between ride modes.
 Long pressing this button with the engine running would trigger the voice assist, and the vehicle would listen to you over the linked smartphone’s headset.
 Wired and wireless headsets can both be used.
-There are a list of voice commands for getting a series of tasks done, and the overall quality of recognition is great.
+There is a list of voice commands for getting a series of tasks done, and the overall quality of recognition is great.

 More Thoughts On The NTorq Race XP